 “A modern roadmap for creating and cultivating meaningful connections to stand out from the crowd and achieve any of your goals, no matter how big or small” J. Kelly Hoey

-Everything I didn’t know about building dream networks as key lessons and top tips from time spent reading, J. Kelly Hoey’s book, “Build Your Dream Network — Forging Powerful Relationships in a Hyper-Connected World” and interviewing her in person to uncover even more networking gold.
+Everything I didn’t know about building dream networks as key lessons and top tips from time spent reading, J. Kelly Hoey’s book, “Build Your Dream Network — Forging Powerful Relationships in a Hyper-Connected World” and interviewing her in person to uncover even more networking and relationship building gold.

 You can buy the Build Your Dream Network’ book at Amazon via my affiliate link.
-I get pennies for your purchase to buy more books, to share even more great wisdom with you.
+I get pennies for your purchase which I use to buy more books and to share even more great wisdom with you.

 Kelly’s top 10 wisdom nuggets for the art of networking in the ‘new economy’